johanlunds/atom-ruby-debugger/README.md

 ## Instructions

-There's not a published Atom-package yet.
+There's no published Atom-package yet.
 Stay tuned!

 Currently only Ruby 2 is supported.
 It might work with Ruby 1.9.